 Finally I’m going to bring all those together and talk about the perfect project from the point of view of the systems you use, the people involved and what you should strive for.

-What is waste?
-Waste in the context of software development, is any effort that occurs in a project that doesn’t result in a benefit to the customer.
+Waste in the context of software development, is “any effort that occurs in a project that doesn’t result in a benefit to the customer”.
 Obviously that is in very broad terms.
 We’re going to go through a number of types of waste but this is our broad definition and looking at specific ways that we can examine waste.

-Waste is measurable.
+Waste is measurable (so you know when you’ve done well).
 Unlike a lot of things, where if you’re talking about people, it’s harder to measure some things about people, but when it comes to waste, you can quantify it in a lot of cases and you can tell when an improvement you’ve made has made a difference or whether it’s made things worse.

 Getting to know your team is half the battle to establishing a better process and reducing wasted time and resources.
 The goal is to recognize the strengths and weaknesses of the team you’re working with, and work on a successful strategy that applies to their particular traits.
 You can get the best from every member of a team, but this is largely going to involve the manager and their ability to hold things together and recognize potential.